 If enabled in most templates, image titles and descriptions display in the bottom-left corner when they're added in the Image or Video Editor.
 If image titles and descriptions aren't appearing, there are a couple reasons why this might be happening.

 - Your template supports image titles and descriptions, but they're hidden.
-To unhide them, open the Style Editor while on a Gallery Page and uncheck the Hide Gallery Descriptions tweak.
+To unhide them, open the Site Styles panel while on a Gallery Page and uncheck the Hide Gallery Descriptions tweak.

 - Your template doesn't support image titles or descriptions.
 We still recommend adding them, however, as search engines can index them as alt text.